kaseyb002/iOS-Architecture/Networking.md

 # Networking

-My networking classes are grouped by an object type (e.g., `AccountService`, `EpisodesService`).
+My networking classes are roughly grouped together by object types (e.g., `AccountService`, `EpisodesService`).
 Here's an example of a network call inside a `ViewController`

 ```swift
 class SearchVC: UIViewController {